-The Social Security retirement benefits you get may be considerably more than the Internal Service minimum income for filing a tax return, yet for many retirees, none of their benefits count as income, so filing is not required.
-Because that’s not always the case, you need to know when part of Social Security counts as income for a retired person.
+The Social Security retirement benefits you get may be considerably more than the Internal Revenue Service minimum income for filing a tax return.
+Yet for many retirees, none of their benefits count as income, so filing is not required.
+But that’s not always the case, so you should understand part of Social Security counts as income for a retired person.

 If your only income comes from Social Security, then those earnings do not count as income for tax purposes.
 However, if you have a job or earn income from another source, some of your Social Security may be taxable since the IRS includes it in your combined income.

 Social Security as Sole Income